The REU team of Navajo Technical University students in the cleanroom of the Solar Power Lab in 2016.

-The NCI-SW offers multi-week summer research programs at Arizona State University (ASU) for undergraduates as well as K-12 and community college teachers.
+The NCI-SW offers multi-week summer research programs at Arizona State University (ASU) for undergraduates as well as K-12 and community college STEM teachers.
 Participants selected for these programs gain new skills and valuable experiences working with nationally recognized scholars in mirco- and nanotechnology research and leaders in science education.
 Program highlights from previous summers are described below.